melanieplageman/autobench/README.md

   - `defaults` contain parameters that the user may want to set
   - `tasks`
     - `main.yaml` contains all of the tasks for setting up and running an fio job on the target host
-  - `templates` contains the template for generating the profile with the fio job settings and kernel parameters specified in profile supplied by the user when running the fio playbook
+  - `templates` contains templates for fio workloads (in the `workloads` sub-directory) which are used by `fio.yaml` to gernerate fio job files copied to the target VM
   - `files` contains scripts for setting up the fio results database
 - `loop_fio` role: This runs the fio role with every combination of kernel parameters from `fio.yaml`
 - `disk_kernel` role: This sets kernel parameters on the target host.